dylanvu/ansyncflutter/README.md

 ## Areas of Improvement
 * Figuring out FlutterFire to cut out the need for a dedicated NodeJS backend and setting up the cloud listener
 * Only render components after requests to prevent the initial change from 0% water to the desired percentage, possibly using FutureBuilder
-* Figuring out a way to pass the sockets more efficiently to the water_cup component say through a global state/equivalent to React.js contexts, rather than passing it several times through widget constructors to the child component
+* Figuring out a way to pass the sockets more efficiently to the water_cup component using state management libraries
 * Method for seamlessly running the backend locally without having to modify frontend code?
 * Flutter buttons staying on the same height between pages
 * Flutter slider track should have rounded corners